 [@|:]<variable-name> syntax as the default value for the parameter you want to assign the value to.

-Crud applications are plain old J2EE web applications.
-This means your crud application would be deployed into your environment just like any other application.
-There is absolutely nothing different about how you deploy a regular Java web application and how you deploy a crud application on an app-server.
+Solvent applications are plain Java web applications.
+This means your application would be deployed into your environment just like any other application.
+There is absolutely nothing different about how you deploy a regular Java web application and how you deploy a Solvent application on an app-server.
 Ok, now you are wondering, so I have to redeploy my apps everytime I make a tiny change?
 No!!!

 The applications you build on Solvent are POJWAs (Plain Old Java Web Applications)